How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

-Step 1: Identify and review product requirements in Jira
+Step 1: Identify and review requirements in Jira

 Step 2: Write test cases for each requirement